satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 ### What the reviewee won't get

 The reviewee won't get detailed feedback for their code, extensive discussions around the chosen methodology, or people running the code.
-It's a confirmation of the validity and correctness of the change and the reviewee won't get many insights on [code elegance](https://blog.codinghorror.com/code-elegance-code-balance/), edge cases, or the architectural choices
+It's a confirmation of the validity and correctness of the change and the reviewee won't get many insights on [code elegance](https://blog.codinghorror.com/code-elegance-code-balance/), edge cases, or the architectural choices.

 ## The common review